integr8ly/application-monitoring-operator/README.md

 # Application Monitoring Operator

-A Kubernetes Operator based on the Operator SDK that installs the Integr8ly Application Monitoring Stack.
+An OpenShift Operator using the Operator SDK that installs an Application Monitoring Stack consisting of Grafana, Prometheus & Alertmanager.

-# Current status

-This is a PoC / alpha version.
-Most functionality is there but it is highly likely there are bugs and improvements needed.

 # Supported Custom Resources